YouTube Copyright Strike Explained

 There are several ways to deal with infringement on YouTube, which may lead to a copyright strike:

-1. Submit a Webform—By filling out the YouTube Webform, you initiate a legal process.
+1. Submit a Webform—By filling out the YouTube Webform, you initiate a process.
 This method of initiating a takedown is available to every YouTube user

 2. Find infringing content with the Copyright Match Tool—This feature is only available to channels in the YouTube Partner Program.
 The tool finds the videos identical or similar to yours.
 When there is a match, it's up to you to contact the uploader or ask YouTube to take down the video